ocaml/platform-blog/opam-2-5-0-rc1-publish.md

 ## Changes in opam-publish 2.7.1

-In 2.7.0, opam-publish changed the way user's branch are pushed to their github fork before opening the PR.
+In `2.7.0`, opam-publish changed the way user's branch are pushed to their github fork before opening the PR.
 Previously this was done using a regular SSH key, but it turns out that some people do not have SSH keys or cannot easily use it in automated contexts.
 To improve this, [@filipeom](https://github.com/filipeom) switched the push method to one that uses github's token that opam-publish already requires.
 However some problems could appear when upstream opam-repository changes their GitHub Action workflow files as the `workflow` permission is now sadly require to push to the user's fork.
-2.7.1 fixes that by checking that the token has the right scope, as well as advertising this scope when requesting new tokens. ([#180](https://github.com/ocaml-opam/opam-publish/issues/180)) More generally, existing tokens with the wrong permissions could be kept ([#187](https://github.com/ocaml-opam/opam-publish/issues/187)), as well as previous setups using SSH. ([#178](https://github.com/ocaml-opam/opam-publish/issues/178))
+The 2.7.1 release fixes that by checking that the token has the right scope, as well as advertising this scope when requesting new tokens. ([#180](https://github.com/ocaml-opam/opam-publish/issues/180)) More generally, existing tokens with the wrong permissions could be kept ([#187](https://github.com/ocaml-opam/opam-publish/issues/187)), as well as previous setups using SSH. ([#178](https://github.com/ocaml-opam/opam-publish/issues/178))

-2.7.1 also adds support for the opam 2.5 API. ([#181](https://github.com/ocaml-opam/opam-publish/pull/181), [#173](https://github.com/ocaml-opam/opam-publish/pull/173))
+This release also adds support for the opam `2.5` API. ([#181](https://github.com/ocaml-opam/opam-publish/pull/181), [#173](https://github.com/ocaml-opam/opam-publish/pull/173))

 Please report any issues to [the opam bug-tracker](https://github.com/ocaml/opam/issues)